Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • Higher consumption of computing power by the user's devices

-From a business perspective, SPAs are recommended for businesses where the visual appeal, operation speed, and usability are of vital importance.
+From a business perspective, SPAs are recommended for businesses where visual appeal, operation speed, and usability are vital.

 • View and interactions in real-time (e.g., maps)